AdaCore/gnatstudio/docs/users_guide/projects.rst

 GPS although you can still open any file through the :menuselection:`File --> Open` menu.

-If your project includes :file`README` files, or other text files, you should add "txt" as a language (the name is arbitrary) and ensure these files are associated with that language in the :menuselection:`Project --> Edit project properties`.
+If your project includes :file:`README` files, or other text files, you should add "txt" as a language (the name is arbitrary) and ensure these files are associated with that language in the :menuselection:`Project --> Edit project properties`.